19 Best Colorants For Epoxy Resin

-Here are the best colorants for epoxy resin.
+Here are the best colorants for epoxy resin & UV resin.
 Hey there, resin artists!
-If you’re looking to add some pizzazz to your resin creations, you’re in the right place.
+If you’re looking to add some extreme color to your resin creations, you’re in the right place.

-If you’re a seasoned pro or just dipping your toes into the colorful world of epoxy resin, we’re here to help.
+If you’re a pro or just starting to learn about epoxy resin, I’m here to help.
 If you are wondering what you can use to color epoxy resin, I have some fantastic ideas for you.

 best colorants for resin